 LSE, Knowledge Exchange and Impact fund

-Mayor Sadiq Khan’s proposed London Plan is now entering its formal Examination in Public (EiP).
+Mayor Sadiq Khan’s proposed London Plan is now more than halfway through its formal Examination in Public (EiP).
 The Plan is the Mayor’s most important policy instrument.
-The EiP is an extended process that allows public discussion of questions such as the feasibility of the Plan’s housing targets; how these relate to the Mayor’s affordability priorities; density and built form; and the relation between development inside and outside London.
+The EiP is a (very) extended process that allows public discussion of questions such as the feasibility of the Plan’s housing targets; how these relate to the Mayor’s affordability priorities; density and built form; and the relation between development inside and outside London.
 The core issues around housing and land use are highly political, and the fundamentals remain disputed.
 LSE researchers, particularly the LSE London research group, have worked extensively on these issues over the last few years.
-LSE London’s objective is to ensure that this body of LSE research is taken into account during the EiP.
+One of LSE London’s objectives in this project is to ensure that this body of LSE research is taken into account during the EiP.